Lunar Mining & Landing Sites

 Data values: 1 = TT3→3 (dark blue); 2 = TT3→2 (green); 3 = TT3→1 (dark gray); 4 = TT2→3 (teal); 5 = TT2→2 (blue); 6 = TT2→1 (light gray); 7 = TT1→3 (pink); 8 = TT1→2 (purple); 9 = TT1→1 (white)

 Metals & Oxygen Index Maps

-These maps are based on existing datasets collected by the Clementine and LRO missions.
+These maps are based on existing datasets produced by the Clementine and LRO missions.

 The Heavy Metals & Oxygen Index (HMOI) is based on measured concentrations of FeO and TiO2, and OMAT, the optical maturity of the regolith.
 High OMAT (low maturity) is favored because of the difficulty using magnetic separation on mature regolith.
 The index shows areas rich in iron and titanium, which are also favored for oxygen production using Molten Regolith Electrolysis (MRE), and Hydrogen Reduction, respectively.
 As expected, the index mostly captures Lunar mare regions.